Skip to main content

 Our new design uses lighter-weight aluminium bars, making it easier to wear, carry about, and integrate into your daily life.

-Fabric straps make it easy to put the brace on and take it off quickly and by yourself.
+Fabric straps allow you to put the brace on and take it off independently.

 • Removable 3D-printed foam pads